 Choosing the best walker after knee replacement is an important part of recovery.
-I know this because I had knee replacement surgery and relied on a walker for the first week of rehab.
+I know this because I had knee replacement surgery and relied on a walker in the hospital, to get home and for the first week of rehab.

 I didn’t realize how advanced walkers are because I remember the old walkers that didn’t have wheels.
 Thankfully my walker had wheels!

 In this article we’ll discuss the best walker to use after knee replacement surgery.
 I’ll share my experience and how to prepare your house for a walker.
 I’ll also share how long I used my walker after TKR surgery.

 |#1||Drive Medical||Yes - 4||Seat, Brakes, Basket, Adjustable||$$|

 |#3||Hugo||Yes - 4||Seat, Brakes, Basket, Adjustable||$$$|